mahozad/vectors/traffic-light/README.md

 There are two ways to create the small circles around a unit circle:
  1. Do it with the path effect called *pattern along the path* ([tutorial](https://www.youtube.com/watch?v=3jve45Z60iU))
+    - This method may distort the small circles a little
- 2. Create the small circles one by one and rotate them around with transformation tool (Make sure to place the rotation center of the small circle first and enable *snapping to rotation center*)
+ 2. Create the small circles one by one and rotate them around with transformation tool
+    - Make sure to reposition the rotation center of the small circles and enable *snapping to rotation center*

 For how to remove all transform attributes see this [post](https://stackoverflow.com/a/41258748)